darrenmothersele/darrenmothersele.github.io/_posts/2013-12-11-how-to-be-a-cloud-survivalist.md

 This is the first in a series of posts where I document the process of implementing your own suite of cloud services.

-With a little bit of effort you can quite easily setup your own suite of cloud services to rival the likes of Google.
+With a little bit of effort you can quite easily set-up your own suite of cloud services to rival the likes of Google.
 If you're concerned about communication surveillance programs, selling of your personal data to advertisers, security breaches, or maybe you just want to own and control your own data, there are some great options out there.